Our Services

 Published on: 4/13/2026

-Heat in a sauna or hot tub causes blood vessels to widen and you to sweat, which can drop blood pressure and blood volume, leading to lightheadedness; factors such as a vasovagal reflex, low blood sugar, hyperventilation, medications or underlying heart conditions can also play a role.
-Preventive measures like proper hydration, limiting session length, moving slowly and cooling down can reduce most dizzy spells.
+Feeling dizzy in a sauna or hot tub?
+Heat causes your blood vessels to dilate and triggers sweating, which lowers blood pressure and blood volume — often leading to lightheadedness.
+Other contributors include the vasovagal reflex, low blood sugar, hyperventilation, certain medications, or underlying heart conditions.
+Most dizzy spells can be prevented by staying well-hydrated, limiting session length, moving slowly, and cooling down gradually.

-For a complete breakdown of symptoms, prevention tips and guidance on when to seek medical evaluation, see below.
+Below, you'll find a complete breakdown of symptoms, prevention tips, and guidance on when to seek medical evaluation.

 Spending time in a hot tub or sauna can be deeply relaxing—but for some people, it can trigger a dizzy, lightheaded feeling.
 Understanding why this happens and how to prevent it can help you enjoy your spa sessions safely.